• Skip to primary navigation

 • Preheat the oven to 350˚F (177˚C).
 Arrange racks in lower and upper thirds of the oven.
 Line 2 baking sheets with parchment papers.
 Set aside.

-• In a large mixing bowl with an electric mixer fitted with a paddle attachment, beat the butter, both sugars, baking powder, baking soda, and kosher salt on medium speed until light and smooth, about 3 minutes.
+• In a large mixing bowl with an electric mixer fitted with a paddle attachment, beat the butter, sugar, baking powder, baking soda, and kosher salt on medium speed until light and smooth, about 3 minutes.
 Add vanilla extract and egg, beat until blended.
 Add the cocoa powder and mix on low speed until combined.

 • Add the flour and milk to the wet ingredient alternately in 3 additions, by starting and finishing with the flour.
 Mix on low speed until just combined, scrapping down the sides and bottom of the bowl every once a while.
 Do not overmix.